 First we do the consultation to make sure you are a candidate for the procedure.
 Your doctor examines your face to identify the areas of sagging skin and potential volume loss.

 On the day of the procedure, first your doctor applies a topical anesthetic to numb your face.
 The doctor then enters a special needle under your skin, very similar to the way needles for filler injection are introduced to the skin.
 This special needle is hollow and carries the PDO thread inside.
 The doctor moves the needle carefully and slowly until it reaches the desired destination and then releases the PDO thread, as she carefully pulls out the needles.
 The PDO thread is left behind.

 What Is the Difference between Various Types of PDO Thread?

 PDO threads come in different types and shapes, which allow your doctor to choose the one most appropriate for your specific needs.
 Some threads are smooth and are primarily placed in the skin to stimulate body to make more collagen.
 They can be placed in form of a mesh for maximal coverage.
 The results will emerge gradually as the body works on absorbing the threads and building collagen around them.

 Some other PDO threads have tiny barbs that hold the thread in place once it is inserted.
 Your doctor can pull this type of thread back to lift the tissues.
-This type of thread is most useful for areas where additional lift is desired in addition to the new collagen stimulation.
+This type of thread is most useful for areas where an additional lift is desired in addition to the new collagen stimulation.

 Real Results at Amoderm Cosmetic and Wellness Medical Center with Thread Lift Treatment